averyanalex/ha-addons/yggdrasil/README.md

 But dont forget to check public peers list at https://github.com/yggdrasil-network/public-peers
 # Security warning
 All ports of HA will be available for **everyone** in Yggdrasil.
 Set strong password.
 Sometime I will fix it.
+# Thanks
+Thanks to author of https://github.com/luzifer-docker/yggdrasil, I took this as a basis